-I am prepared to teach introductory to advanced courses in computer science, information science, and art or new media departments.
-My area of expertise is in project management, human-computer interaction and user experience, and virtual nature and new media art used in informal learning environments with AR and VR technology.
+I am prepared to teach introductory to advanced courses in computer science, information science, and new media art departments.
+My deep expertise is in project management, human-computer interaction, and user experience design, especially when applied to data and information visualizations used to support learning and education.
+A new interest is in teaching virtual nature construction methods applied to informal learning environments using AR and VR technology, especially in museum exhibits.
 I see my research and teaching as complementary activities, drawing heavily on my scholarship to create innovative curriculum emphasizing design projects requiring creative process in the arts, sciences, and humanities.

 Creativity is not a license for unbridled chaos, however.
 At its best, it represents hyper-problem solving, in multiple directions, simultaneously optimizing a multi-dimensional problem space.
 In the past when I taught human-computer interaction, which is an ideal problem space to study creativity, I structured the class around traditional activities with readings, assignments, individual projects, labs, lectures, papers, and homework.
 Independent iterations each week moved in graded feedback cycles towards an independent midterm project, and then merged with a group towards a final collaborative project.
 This dual-pronged approach provided both individual and group co-creativity lessons, in which the students, unaware of the scaffolding surrounding them, advance towards complex, novel solutions.
 The brilliance of this approach is that each project is unique, each student highly invested and motivated, and each learning trajectory personalized.
 I use this method in every class I teach, independent of topic, due to the effectiveness proven by the quality of the student’s work.